 These model input variables are based on the probability distributions given in Figure 6.

 These model input variables may or may not exactly match those used by the modeling organization.
-A second input file “FormS6Input09Quantiles.xls” has been provided that contains the corresponding quantiles for the seven model input variables above, hence there is a one-to-one correspondence between these two files.
-Modeling organizations may use the quantiles in “FormS6Input09Quantiles.xls” in lieu of the specific values in “FormS6Input09.xls.”
+A second input file “FormS6Input11Quantiles.xlsx” has been provided that contains the corresponding quantiles for the seven model input variables above, hence there is a one-to-one correspondence between these two files.
+Modeling organizations may use the quantiles in “FormS6Input11Quantiles.xlsx” in lieu of the specific values in “FormS6Input11.xlsx.”
 Note that the values of CP and Rmax, and the corresponding quantiles, have been produced with a rank correlation of 0.3 in the case of the Category 5 hurricane.
 No other variables or quantiles are correlated.
 The modeling organization shall disclose how quantiles were used.
 If any model input variables are modified, provide the modified input files corresponding to those in the worksheet “Sen Anal all Variables.”

 The values of CP and FFP in the Excel file can either be used as the basis for calculating pressure difference, which would then be used as a single model input, or both CP and FFP can be used as model inputs.
 Disclose whether CP and FFP were used as the basis for calculating pressure difference or as direct model inputs.